Koko's Karnival of Klowns

-While KFQD, our first radio station, went on the air in 1925, it wasn't until after 1948 that my home town of Chugiak, located twenty miles away, started getting electricity.
+While KFQD, our first radio station, went on the air in 1925, it wasn't until after 1948 that my hometown of Chugiak, located twenty miles away, started getting electricity.

 We were relieved when, with the first electrical juices zapping through our humble homes, we were also able to access radio.
-We were even more delighted when a few years later, we were blessed with our first television station (KTVA channel 11).
+We were even more delighted when, a few years later, we were blessed with our first television station (KTVA channel 11).

 Those early years were a wonderful, imaginative time.
-The modern world was leaking in through music, news casts, and a scattering of shows, but it was mainly all about us.
-Us, as in, what could we come up with to make entertainment more interesting.
+The modern world was leaking in through music, newscasts, and a scattering of shows, but it was mainly all about us.
+Us, as in, what could we come up with to make entertainment more interesting?
 It wasn’t like we had a stream of steady broadcasting.

 He had just invested in some carnival rides that a traveling circus left behind after they went broke in Alaska.
 His idea was that by hosting the show, he would receive some free publicity for his carnival rides.

-It took him only a little longer to convince dad to appear with him on the television show dressed as his sidekick.
-Appearing as clowns, the week day afternoon show kept kids glued to their television sets.
-This is not to say they were the most skilled child entertainers around, but their spot included daily episodes of the Mickey Mouse show, and short Warner Brother Cartoons.
+It only took him a little longer to convince dad to appear with him on the television show dressed as his sidekick.
+Appearing as clowns, the weekday afternoon show kept kids glued to their television sets.
+This is not to say they were the most skilled child entertainers around, but their spot included daily episodes of the Mickey Mouse show and short Warner Brother Cartoons.

 Still, there was a whole, “I get to appear on TV” thing about it.
 The show always began with Koko and Chu Chu interviewing five or six young guests, Art Linkletter style, and giving them each a Gilman’s donut.
 Chu Chu always cautioned them, “don’t eat the donut holes”.
-There is to this day, an entire generation who eat all around the donut hole before cautiously eating the last bites.
+There is to this day, an entire generation who eats all around the donut hole before cautiously eating the last bites.

 There was only one drawback in those early days of Alaskan television.
 We had a distinct shortage of children.